grafana/grafana/docs/sources/enterprise/http_api.md

 Field name | Type | Description
 ---------- | ---- | -----------
-id | string | ID of the report to send (same as in the URL when editing a report, not to be confused with the ID of the dashboard).
+id | string | ID of the report to send.
+It is the same as in the URL when editing a report, not to be confused with the ID of the dashboard.
 Required. emails | string | Comma-separated list of emails to which to send the report to.
 Overrides the emails from the report.
 Required if **useEmailsFromReport** is not present. useEmailsFromReport | boolean | Send the report to the emails specified in the report.
 Required if **emails** is not present.